 Globalization has made the fight for justice international.
-In this movement moment, we have the historic opportunity to build a global progressive movement to defeat both retrograde corporations and reactionary nationalists.
+In this movement moment, we have the historic opportunity to build a global progressive movement to defeat both neoliberal corporations and reactionary nationalists.
 Justice is Global responds to this challenge with a bold platform combining public sector jobs creation with a progressive trade agenda aimed at transforming the structure of the global economy.
 Together, we can mobilize a global base and create justice across borders.
 Let's win the world we deserve.

 Sign up to get updates and resources and first news on the official Justice Is Global launch later this year